contentful/marketplace-partner-apps/apps/translationstudio/README.md

 It connects to the translationstudio gateway and, thereby, keeps all business logic separate.
 Consequently, this extension only adds necessary UI elements and features to Contentful.

 > [!NOTE]
-> You can either host the app yourself of use the marketplace app.
+> You can either host the app yourself of use the contentful marketplace extension.

 ## Installation